Table of content

 - Search the official TYPO3 Extension Repository (TER) for available extensions.

-- Once you have found the extension you want, click Install to add it to your website.
+- When you have found the extension you want, click Install to add it to your website.

 5. Activate/deactivate extensions: